jomendez/loremjs/README.md

 If you want to use Lorem generator natively, (without jQuery).

-With Native support, you can lorem.js into your framework.
+With Native support, you can include lorem.js into your framework.

 Usage: